dilipkumar1265/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Import standard libraries in python for finding Implementation-of-K-Means-Clustering-for-Customer-Segmentation.
+1. Import standard libraries in python for finding Implementation-of-K-Means-Clustering-for-Customer-Segmentation.
-2.Initialize and print the Data.head(),data.info(),data.isnull().sum()
+2. Initialize and print the Data.head(),data.info(),data.isnull().sum()
-3.Import sklearn.cluster import KMeans
+3. Import sklearn.cluster import KMeans
-4.calculate the value of KMeans Clusters.
+4. calculate the value of KMeans Clusters.
-5.plot the graph from Elbow method and find y_pred values .
+5. plot the graph from Elbow method and find y_pred values .
-6.plot the graph from Customer Segments Graph.
+6. plot the graph from Customer Segments Graph.

 ## Program:
 ```